Eugenics in France: Down syndrome

-Éléonore Laloux, a French Trisomy 21 carrier, politically involved in the revision of bioethics laws.
+Éléonore Laloux, a French activist and politician with Down syndrome, politically involved in the revision of bioethics laws.

 A social debate has emerged surrounding the ethical implications of screening for Down syndrome in France, with concerns that it could constitute negative eugenics.
 In his 18 October 1996 progress report, ‘’Screening for Down syndrome using maternal serum markers’’, Jean-François Mattei stated that pregnant women undergoing Down syndrome screening may enter a medical pathway with unclear implications and potentially unbeknownst to them.
 Unless they explicitly consent to an abortion, the procedure may take on an "eugenic essence, even under the guise of the doctor's desire to do good."
-When the future mother is adequately informed of the non-obligatory nature of screening and the option of pregnancy termination, this screening for Down syndrome is regarded as not having an eugenic objective.
+When the future mother is adequately informed of the non-obligatory nature of screening and the option of pregnancy termination, this screening for Down syndrome is regarded as not having a eugenic objective.

 In 2009, two decrees were issued, followed by the 2011 revision of the bioethics law in July.
 These legal developments led to the incorporation of the obligation for healthcare professionals to inform pregnant women about the existence of Down syndrome screening into French law.
 This screening is systematically offered in a social context of the growing acceptability of medical abortion, both among healthcare professionals and the general population.